Particle reconstruction of volumetric particle image velocimetry with strategy of machine learning

 With the development of machine learning in the field of image processing, designing a model based on machine learning to deal with various image-related tasks has become a hot topic.
-In the past few years, neural networks have begun to be applied to particle image velocimetry.
-Machine learning has been utilizing to replace traditional cross-correlation for velocity deduction with dense particle seeding \cite[]{Cai2019EXIF, Cai2019IEEE}.
-Recently, a series work has been presented in a conference, `13th International Symposium on Particle Image Velocimetry' (ISPIV 2019, Munich, Germany, July 22-24).
+In the past few years, neural networks have been applied to particle image velocimetry.
+Machine learning has been utilized to replace traditional cross-correlation for velocity deduction with dense particle seeding \cite{Cai2019EXIF, Cai2019IEEE}.
+Recently, a series of work has been presented in a conference, `13th International Symposium on Particle Image Velocimetry' (ISPIV 2019, Munich, Germany, July 22-24).
 For example, \cite{Lagemann2019} applied convolutional neural networks (CNN) to PIV and achieved similar effects of traditional cross-correlation algorithms.
-However, at the moment, most existing works on applying machine learning with PIV are two dimensional while investigation of applying machine learning on particle reconstruction, as a fully three-dimensional application, is still lacking.
-In this work, we utilize 3D CNN in design a machine learning algorithm for 3D particle reconstruction problem, termed as `AI-PR'.
+Liang et al. \cite{liang2020filtering} used CNN as a filtering step after several MART iterations for particle reconstruction.
+However, at the moment, most existing works on applying machine learning to PIV are two dimensional while an investigation of applying machine learning on particle reconstruction, as a fully three-dimensional application, is still lacking. {In this work, we present a novel machine learning framework (`AI-PR') using CNN~\cite{lecun1995convolutional} for 3D particle reconstruction problem.}

+{This paper is organized as follows.
+In Section~2.1, the mathematical formulation of particle reconstruction is presented.
+In Section~2.2--2.3, the proposed architecture of AI-PR is described.
+In Section~3, as a preliminary study, comparison of AI-PR against traditional SF-MART based algorithms on synthetic point cloud data is presented in terms of reconstruction quality, computational efficiency and robustness to noises.
+Finally, conclusions and future directions are summarized in Section~4.}